ProVen VCTs – hero (1)

 Our view

-The ProVen VCTs have a long and successful track record of growth capital investing, having achieved several profitable exits.
-More recent performance has been mixed, with failures such as MYCS offset against the portfolios’ successful e-commerce and software investments, such as CreativeX and Monica Vinader (both detailed above).
+The ProVen VCTs have a long and successful track record of growth capital investing, having achieved several profitable exits – including the sale of jeweller Monica Vinader to Bridgepoint (detailed above).

 Beringea has been backing entrepreneurial businesses for the last 30 years and has a highly experienced management team.
-The VCTs have continued to deploy capital into an encouraging pipeline of predominantly consumer and SaaS investments, Lucky Saint (detailed above) is an example.
+The VCTs have continued to deploy capital into an encouraging pipeline of consumer, SaaS and B2B service investments.

-The manager is highly credible in our opinion and Beringea’s transatlantic connections set it apart from some other VCTs, but investors should form their own view.
+In our opinion, manager Beringea is highly credible and its transatlantic connections set it apart from some other VCTs, although investors should form their own view.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.